Act for the Development of Tourism

 Article 28

-A foreign travel agency intending to establish subsidiaries in the Republic of China, before operation, shall complete the application to the central administrative authority for approval, have obtained recognition and approval in accordance with Company Act, and have received the license for travel agency.
+A foreign travel agency intending to establish subsidiaries in the Republic of China, before operation, shall complete the application to the central administrative authority for approval, obtain recognition and approval in accordance with the Company Act, and receive a license for travel agency.

-Foreign travel agency intending to dispatch representatives in the Republic of China shall complete the application to the central administrative authority, and notify the Ministry of Economic Affairs in accordance with Company Act.
+Foreign travel agencies intending to dispatch representatives in the Republic of China shall complete the application to the central administrative authority, and notify the Ministry of Economic Affairs in accordance with the Company Act.
 Such representatives may not engage in external business operation.

 Article 29

-When a travel agency undertakes travel services for tourist groups or individual tourists, the two parties shall set up written contracts and use the electronic documents stipulated by the Electronic Signatures Act.
+When a travel agency undertakes travel services for tourist groups or individual tourists, the two parties shall sign contracts and use the electronic documents stipulated by the Electronic Signatures Act.

 Article 30

-Operators of travel agency shall deposit guaranty money in accordance with applicable regulations; the amount of the guarantee shall be stipulated by the central administrative authority.
-Any adjustment for the amount of guaranty shall apply to travel agency previously approved to be established.
+Operators of travel agencies shall deposit guarantee money in accordance with applicable regulations; the amount of the guarantee shall be stipulated by the central administrative authority.
+Any adjustment for the amount of guarantee shall apply to travel agencies previously approved.

-When the travel agency has owed the client tourist debts originated from disputes in its tourism operations, the client tourist shall have priority claim to the aforementioned guaranty money.
+When the travel agency owes the client tourist debts originated from disputes in its tour operations, the client tourist shall have priority claim to the aforementioned guarantee money.

-If a travel agency fails to pay the full amount of guaranty as required and refuses to pay after the deadline given by the administrative authority, its travel agency operating license shall be revoked.
+If a travel agency fails to pay the full amount of the guarantee as required and refuses to pay after the deadline given by the administrative authority, its travel agency operating license shall be revoked.

 Article 31

-Operators of any tourist hotel enterprise, hotel enterprise, travel agency, tourist amusement enterprise or home stay facility shall purchase liability insurance before their business operation.
+Operators of any tourist hotel enterprise, hotel enterprise, travel agency, tourist amusement enterprise, or homestay facility shall purchase liability insurance before their business starts operation.

 When a travel agency undertakes overseas or domestic travel services for tourists, it shall purchase contract performance insurance in accordance with applicable regulations.

-A travel agency, when arranging during the travel itinerary, death or injury to passengers or tour attendants due to accidents, When requested by the following persons, regardless of their fault, the claimant may, within the insurance coverage and amount specified in the preceding paragraph, request insurance benefits from the insurer of the liability insurance in Paragraph 1 in accordance with the provisions of this statute:
+During the travel itinerary, if death or injury occurs to passengers or tour attendants due to accidents and the following persons, regardless of whether they are at fault or not, may claim, within the insurance coverage and amount specified in the preceding paragraph, insurance benefits from the insurer of the liability insurance in Paragraph 1 in accordance with the provisions of this statute:

 The insurance benefits provided by the liability insurer in the first paragraph in accordance with the provisions of this Act shall be regarded as a part of the insured's damage compensation amount, and may be deducted when the insured receives a claim for compensation.